buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 ![Wiring a differential pair](images/BuuKeeb/DifferentialPair.png)
 </p>

 The important thing about a differential pair is that both traces need to have the same length or the data will not arrive in sync.
-For USB 2.0, the maximum deviation you can get away with is [a difference in length of 3.81mm between both tracks](https://www.allpcb.com/blog/pcb-design/pcb-constraint-management-for-usb-designs-ensuring-signal-integrity-and-compliance.html).
+For USB 2.0, the maximum deviation you can get away with is [a difference of 3.81mm between both tracks](https://www.allpcb.com/blog/pcb-design/pcb-constraint-management-for-usb-designs-ensuring-signal-integrity-and-compliance.html).
 When you need to have your tracks turn, it's common for one to get longer than the other, but luckily KiCad lets you add some curves to make the shorter track longer:

 <p align="center">
 ![Making one track longer to match the lengths](images/BuuKeeb/CoolS.png)</br>